Last updated: 11 October 2020

-Information You (and others) Give Us.
-We collect the information you (and others) give us when using Oculus Products.
+Information you (and others) give us.
+We collect the information that you (and others) give us when using Oculus Products.
 For example:

 You will have the ability to add information to your profile after registration.

-If you update your profile with payment information or buy something on or through our Oculus Products, we collect information about the transaction, including your payment information, purchase activity, and shipping and contact details.
+If you update your profile with payment information or buy something on or through our Oculus Products, we collect information about the transaction, including your payment information, purchase activity and delivery and contact details.

-We collect information about the people, content, and experiences you connect to and how you interact with them across our Oculus Products.
+We collect information about the people, content and experiences that you connect to and how you interact with them across our Oculus Products.

-When you post, share or communicate with us or other Oculus users on our Oculus Products, we receive and store those communications and information associated with them, such as the date a post was created.
+When you post, share or communicate with us or other Oculus users on our Oculus Products, we receive and store these communications and information associated with them, such as the date when a post was created.

-When you communicate with us, you provide us with information like your email address.
+When you communicate with us, you provide us with information such as your email address.

 Depending on which Oculus services you use, you have the option of submitting information about your physical features and dimensions.

-We collect content you create using Oculus Products, such as your avatar, a picture you post, or an object you sculpt, and information about this content, such as the date and time you created the content.
+We collect content that you create using Oculus Products, such as your avatar, a picture you post or an object you sculpt, and information about this content, such as the date and time when you created the content.

 We also collect content and information that other people provide when they use Oculus Products.
-This can include information about you, like when they send us an abuse report that refers to or contains video of you.
+This can include information about you, such as when they send us an abuse report that refers to or contains video of you.

-Information about your interactions with Oculus Products, like information about the people, games, content, apps, features, or other experiences you interact with, including information collected through or from content provided by our third-party partners.
+Information about your interactions with Oculus Products, such as information about the people, games, content, apps, features or other experiences that you interact with, including information collected through or from content provided by our third-party partners.
 For example, we receive information about in-app purchases you have made in a game provided by a third-party developer;

-Information about how you access our Oculus Products, including information about the type of device you're using (such as a headset, PC, TV, mobile, or other connected device), its configuration (such as your operating system and graphics processing unit), your browser, Internet Protocol ("IP") address, and how your device is performing;
+Information about how you access our Oculus Products, including information about the type of device you're using (such as a headset, PC, TV, mobile or other connected device), its configuration (such as your operating system and graphics processing unit), your browser, the Internet protocol ("IP") address and how your device is performing;

 Certain identifiers that are unique to you.
 These identifiers include device and other identifiers, such as those from games and apps you use;